 In particular, Coupler.io can:

-- Create backups of your essential data in the form of spreadsheets
+- Create a Salesforce backup of your essential data

 - Set specific dates and hours of the day for automatic data exporting